 The Hygge Hut sits alone in its very own two–acre meadow, in which you and your dogs can romp to your hearts' content.
 Beyond are several more acres of pasture and a pretty bluebell copse adjoining a rambling stream.

 The interior always surprises with its unexpected space and high ceiling.
 (There are inevitable TARDIS references, and although it can seem like a world of your own, we cannot purport to actual time travel.)

 There is a flight of steps up to the Hygge Hut, so elevated views of the mountains and valley are to be had of out of the windows on either side and the top-opening stable door.
 The dark skies allow amazing celestial panoramas on clear nights.

 If you bring your dogs on holiday with you, they will be made as welcome as you are!
 Maps are provided to guide you through beautiful dog-friendly walks with no need to get in the car.

 Up to three dogs of any breed are more than welcome, and there are never any additional pet charges.
 If your cats enjoy a holiday, you should, by all means, bring them along as well.

-Your welcome pack will include fresh local eggs and bacon, Welsh bread, butter, and milk, tea, freshly ground coffee and hot chocolate for perfect hygge.
+Your welcome pack will include Welsh bread, butter, and milk, tea, freshly ground coffee and hot chocolate for perfect hygge.